SoSly/EcoTale/docs/mobs/bats/Colony Health Architecture.md

 - Make decisions about individual bat behavior (that's Bat AI)
 - Track where individual bats are sleeping (bats choose their own spots)
+- Own a physical block (roosts are coordinates, not blocks)

 ### Stress Sources

-Stress sources are not a separate component—RoostBlockEntity detects them directly.
+Stress sources are not a separate component—the roost entry detects them directly.
 Architecturally, there are three categories:

 - **Proximity** — players within detection range
 - **Light** — light level at or near the roost